OneSoulClaimedByFSM/CS2Final/README.md

 HANWEN ZHANG:

 I wrote the minimax function and updated it to utilize alpha-beta pruning.
+Also wrote the evaluating difference in the number of pieces function.
 I also helped debug when Emily started faceplanting on the floor.

 -------------------------------LOG---------------------------------